 My name is Alejandra, and I am one of the three members of the BioManCO team.

-While I was in the Netherlands I learnt about Building with nature solutions, and I experienced the same strong interest that I had felt for coastal engineering.
+While I was in the Netherlands I learnt about Building with nature solutions, and I immediately felt very curious about them.
 Nature-based solutions seemed to give simultaneous solutions to several societal problems.
 For instance, we are worried about the acceleration of sea level rise, but mangrove forests have been keeping up with rising sea levels during thousands of years.
 Mangroves, and other coastal of ecosystems, also capture CO2 from the atmosphere (which reduces global warming).
 Plus, they are already present along hundreds of km of coastline.
 This seemed a very positive message within the context of millions of people vulnerable to climate change.
 I thus decided to pursue a PhD in mangrove restoration in BioManCO together with Celine and Silke.

 During the last four years we have acquired a very eclectic set of skills.
 We have crawled around kilometers of mudflat, swam away from snakes (particularly Celine and Silke), turned hotel bathrooms into laboratories, rescued stolen instruments, learnt how to transport hundreds of kg of equipment all over the world, accidentally attached colleagues to measuring frames, … and learnt a lot about restoring mangroves.
 In this website we have shared some of the experiences and knowledge acquired during our project.
 We hope you enjoy it!